-The medical school curriculum is computerized to a large extent.
-All of our courses provide extensive online resources, reading assignments may be from online textbooks, and online quizzes and cases are commonplace.
+The medical school curriculum is almost completely computerized.
+All of our courses provide extensive online resources, reading assignments may be from online textbooks, online quizzes and cases are commonplace, and the NBME exams continue to move online.
 During your clinical training you will learn to use extensive Web-based information resources, such as MEDLINE, MD Consult, and Evidence Essentials+ to help you with the diagnosis and management of clinical patients.

-The Health Sciences Library provides medical students, graduate students, and residents with a 70 station computer lab, open 100 hours per week, equipped with the latest technology and a broad selection of software.
-This state of the art facility has wired and wireless network access in study carrels and small group study rooms, and large monitors that can be connected to laptops.
+The Health Sciences Library provides medical students, graduate students, and residents with a 60 station computer lab, open 100 hours per week, equipped with the latest technology and a broad selection of software.
+This state of the art facility has wired and wireless network access in study carrels, small group study rooms, and large monitors that can be connected to laptops.
 We also provide computers and wireless networking in all of our classrooms and student study spaces.

 All students in the School of Medicine at the University of Virginia are required to own a laptop computer with a broadband Internet connection.
 Most of our incoming students already have computers from their undergraduate years.
 If you plan on using your present computer, make sure it meets the requirements in the Is my Current Computer Adequate? section below.
 If you purchased your computer when you entered college you will probably need to purchase a new model for medical school.

-If you need to buy a new computer, we recommend that you consider one of the configurations described in Recommended Laptops for Medical Students.
+If you need to buy a new computer, we recommend that you consider one of the configurations described in What Computer Should I Buy?.
 We have also included a list of the software that we recommend, use, and support.
 You'll get the best help from our support staff if you use this software.

-The cost of a laptop with a printer is about $1200 - $2600.
-You should also budget at least $200 per year for shared Internet access.
+The cost of a laptop with a printer ranges from $1000 - $2500.
 Computer purchases and Internet access fees can be included in your financial aid package.
 We hope that the enclosed information is useful to you in making any purchase decision.

 Of course people need help in learning to use computers, networks and electronic information resources effectively.
 The University offers free classes in Introduction to Windows, Introduction to the Macintosh, Word, Excel, E-mail, and other subjects every semester.
 Consultants are also available by telephone and E-mail to help answer specific questions.